Who's at risk of job burnout?

 - Type 2 diabetes, especially in women

 - Vulnerability to illnesses

-Remember, if you think you may be experiencing job burnout, don't ignore your symptoms.
+Remember, if you think you might be experiencing job burnout, don't ignore your symptoms.
 Consult your doctor or a mental health provider to identify or rule out any underlying health conditions.